nova-horizons/realoquent/README.md

 Using a PHP file to define the schema, as opposed to Model properties or annotations, allows for a separation between the database schema and the models.
 This means that you can have tables in your database that do not necessarily have corresponding models in your code.
 Also, having the schema in one PHP file provides a cohesive, scannable overview of your entire schema, making it easier to comprehend and manage.
+Using PHP instead of YAML/etc also allows you to reference constants, classes or even call functions to define your schema.
 Furthermore, this approach emphasizes the principle of separation of concerns in your project.
 By moving the schema to a configuration file, it ensures that your code files are reserved exclusively for your actual application logic.
 This improves the overall organization and readability of your codebase.